scintill/electrum-web/docs/INDEX.md

 Electrum would start instantly, and it meant Electrum could run on virtually all available computing platforms, Android included.

-In subsequent years, Electrum has seen thousands of commits by dozens of contributors on GitHub.
-Today, it's a mature and proven Bitcoin wallet.
+In subsequent years, Electrum has seen thousands of hours of development time.
+It has become a mature and proven Bitcoin wallet for tens of thousands of users, who range from novices to Bitcoin exchange operators and core developers.

-It remains simple and easy to use.
-There's no gadgetry required, and you don't have to trust anyone.
+To this day, Electrum remains simple and easy to use.
+No finnicky gadgets are required.
+No Internet connection is required, and you don't have to trust anyone.

-Electrum is well-suited for all kinds of use cases.
-Users range from Bitcoin exchange operators to core Bitcoin developers, from novice to professional.
-Electrum is powerful, extensible, and completely open source.

 #### About the Docs